 The Magic Carpets are near and dear to my heart.
 It was the first attraction my son ever experienced at Walt Disney World when he was three years old.

 I hear so many complaints about spinners, and I always think it’s kind of sad.
-Give them a try on your next visit.
+But, give them a try on your next visit.
 The aerial views are absolutely spectacular and take note of that child in front of you grinning from ear to ear.

 Walt Disney World is a place that has something for everyone, and not everything has to be a thrill ride.
 There are far worse ways you could choose to spend your day.